kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### Offline-first everything

 It’s serving resources from cache first but falling back to network request if the resource hasn’t been cached previously.
-The advantage here is that your website loads faster if cached: there’s no need for network requests as things are pulled out right from the user’s device.
+The advantage here is that your website loads faster if cached: there will be no need for some network requests as things are pulled out right from the user’s device.

 ```javascript
 self.addEventListener('fetch', event => {